Submissions

 Privacy Statement

-The International Commission on the Anthropology of Food and Nutrition (ICAF) takes great care and pride in the integrity of its publications.
-We strive to meet the ends and needs of our editors, authors and readers and to constantly improve.
+The International Commission on the Anthropology of Food and Nutrition (ICAF) and the University of Extremadura are committed to and take pride in the integrity of their publications.
+We strive to meet the goals and needs of our editors, authors, and readers, and to continually improve, which is why we are particularly rigorous at every stage of the publication process and with our policies.

 Plagiarism

-The International Commission on the Anthropology of Food and Nutrition (ICAF) does its best to ensure that its journals and/or authors are free of any undue influence.
-Any person involved in the publication process is required to declare beforehand any potential conflict of interest that could, in any way, compromise the objectivity and/or integrity of the work.
-Conflicts of interest may vary in nature, ranging from financial, personal, professional, contractual, etc....
+The International Commission on the Anthropology of Food and Nutrition (ICAF) and University of Extremadura make every effort to ensure that its journals and/or authors are free from any undue influence.
+Any person involved in the publication process is obliged to declare in advance any possible conflict of interest that could, in any way, compromise the objectivity and/or integrity of the work.
+Conflicts of interest can be of various kinds: financial, personal, professional, contractual, etc. .....
+Anyone who suspects an undeclared conflict of interest is also advised to report it to the relevant publisher.

 Ethical oversight

-Our publisher will never publish any content without consent from its authors nor will do so if there are any doubts about the integrity of the work, authorship or any unresolved conflict of interests.
-Any issues that may come up about this topic should be reported immediately to the appropriate journal editor.
+Our publisher will never publish any content without the consent of its authors nor will it do so if there are doubts about the integrity of the work, authorship or any unresolved conflicts of interest.
+Any questions that may arise on this topic should be reported immediately to the editor of the relevant journal.

 Open access to all

-The International Commission on the Anthropology of Food and Nutrition (ICAF) strives to offer academic content for free and accessible to all parts of the world.
-We believe that knowledge and research should be interchangeable and available to all to boost and promote academic research and to allow developing countries to easily access research content.
+The International Commission on the Anthropology of Food and Nutrition (ICAF) and University of Extremadura strive to offer free and accessible academic content to all parts of the world.
+We believe that knowledge and research should be interchangeable and available to all in order to drive and promote academic research and enable developing countries to easily access research content.
 We also encourage researchers from these countries to submit their research to our journals.

-Journal editors should seek assurances that all research has been approved by an appropriate body (e.g. research ethics committee, institutional review board) where one exists.
-However, editors should recognize that such approval does not guarantee that the research is ethical.
+Publishers should strive to ensure that the research they publish has been conducted in accordance with relevant internationally accepted guidelines (e.g. the Helsinki Declaration for Clinical Research, the AERA and BERA Guidelines for Educational Research).
+Journal editors should seek assurances that all research has been approved by an appropriate body (e.g., research ethics committee, institutional review board) where it exists.
+However, editors should recognize that such approval does not guarantee that research is ethical.

 Confidentiality